voidshine/dameo_book/Game02.md

 Here is a poetic translation of a fragment from that poem:

-Twilight descended.
+> Twilight descended.
 All were ready
-For dawn refight advancing steady
+> For dawn refight advancing steady
-To last till death us mutes...
+> To last till death us mutes...
-Here drums-performed march hits the ear,
+> Here drums-performed march hits the ear,
-But enemy no longer near.
+> But enemy no longer near.
-It was good time to make wounds clear,
+> It was good time to make wounds clear,
-To fallen give salutes.
+> To fallen give salutes.

 Now, in diagram 14, it is time for both sides to think hard about the position.
-Tactical thinking must now give place to strategic one.
+Tactical thinking must now give place to strategic.

 Black's task is to create a column of four checkers along the line 'h' and exchange the white checker on h1.
 In this case, the white king will not be able to occupy the h1 square, as it will be immediately captured, 0:2.
 Anticipating this, White should give up the h1 square, but if the black king appears there, it must be destroyed immediately.
 To do this, White should keep its c1 checker until the very end.